Pops the current value from the top of the evaluation stack and stores it in a the local variable list at index 1.

 Storing into locals that hold an integer value smaller than 4 bytes long truncates the value as it moves from the stack to the local variable.
 Floating-point values are rounded from their native size (type F) to the size associated with the argument.

-The following Emit constructor overload can use the stloc.1 opcode:
+The following Emit method overload can use the stloc.1 opcode: